Cstats-learner/Neural-Net-DL-Stats-Classification/README.md

   Listing 2:
     a) Print the shape of the dataset
     b) Print the first few rows of the dataset
-    c) Print the statistical descriptions of the dataset
+    c) Print the descriptive statistical summary of the dataset
     d) Print the class distribution in the dataset Listing 3:
     a) Univariate Plot